LT-Intro-To-AI-SY2425/a6-creating-predictive-models-oseba1/part5-unsupervised-learning/a5_part5_writeup.md

 High Income, Low Spending
 Low Income, Low Spending

+They are descriptive are you know what they refer to.

 2. What group would a customer who has a medium income and low spending habits be in?

+They would probably be closer ot the High Income, Low Spending Group.

 3. Choose one cluster of interest to you.
 How might the marketing team approach this specific customer group?

+They might target the High Income, High Spending by appealing to luxury and the idea of exclusivity.